Official Government Website

 Emma Edwards Green & the Great Seal of Idaho

-Emma Edwards Green designed the Great Seal of Idaho in 1891, at the young age of 18.
-She is the only woman know to have designed a state seal of the United States.
+Emma Edwards Green designed the Great Seal of Idaho in 1891 in her early thirties.
+She is the only woman known to have designed a state seal of the United States.
 Green was also an author.

 • What symbolism did Emma Edwards Green use in her artwork?